This Could Be The Busiest And Most Consequential Week Before Trump Takes Office

 Trump finally gives a press conference?

 If the press conference on Wednesday stands, it will have been 167 days since his last press conference in late July — during which he encouraged Russia to try and find Clinton's missing State Department emails.
-Trump had often mocked Clinton for going months without holding a press conference, and now he's done the same thing.
+Trump had often mocked Clinton for going months without holding a press conference, and now he has done the same thing.

-Instead, Trump has taken to Twitter to try and influence the news agenda for the day and get his message directly out to the public, all while blasting the media.
+Instead, Trump has taken to Twitter to try to influence the news agenda for the day and get his message directly out to the public, all while blasting the media.
 On Wednesday, he's sure to face questions about his businesses and conflicts of interests, his recent comments about Russia, his criticism of U.S intelligence, his Cabinet picks and more.

 Thursday confirmation hearings: Mattis, Carson and Ross

-Trump's pick for Defense Secretary, James "Mad Dog" Mattis, will be the main event near the end of the week at his confirmation hearing at 9:30 a.m. before the Senate Armed Services Committee.
+Trump's pick for defense secretary, James "Mad Dog" Mattis, will be the main event near the end of the week at his confirmation hearing at 9:30 a.m. before the Senate Armed Services Committee.

 The retired Marine Corps general still has to get a waiver to even let him lead the department — current law bars former officers from serving as secretary until they've been retired seven years, and Mattis only left the military in 2013.
 Many Democrats like the waiver, saying it protects the ideal of a military under civilian control.
 It's only been approved once before, for Gen. George Marshall.